-115.81 Medical and mental health screenings; history of sexual abuse Auditor Overall Determination: Meets Standard Auditor Discussion The following policies, directives and documentation were reviewed in formulating compliance with this standard: GEO Corporate Policy 5.1.2-A KCDC Policy 5.1.2 Facility Intake SAAPI Risk Assessment Referral to MH 115.82 (a): If during initial PREA screening, the detainee reports prior sexual victimization, whether in an institutional setting or in the community, staff will ensure the detainee will be referred to mental health for further evaluation within 14 days.
+115.81 Medical and mental health screenings; history of sexual abuse

+The following policies, directives and documentation were reviewed in formulating compliance with this standard:

+Facility Intake SAAPI

+Risk Assessment Referral to MH

+115.81 (a): If during initial PREA screening, the detainee reports prior sexual victimization, whether in an institutional setting or in the community, staff will ensure the detainee will be referred to mental health for further evaluation within 14 days.
 In review of the 30-day follow-up assessments the offender discloses prior victimization not reported during initial screening, the PREA Compliance Manager will refer the detainee to mental health for further evaluation.
 Medical and the Mental Health Provider, according to their professional judgement, determine the nature and scope of these services.
 In information reported on the Pre-Audit Questionnaire, 100% of the detainees assigned to the facility in the past 12 months who disclosed prior victimization were offered a follow-up meeting with the Mental Health Provider.

-Three of the detainees that had previously been sexual victimized were interviewed.
-Two requested and are received mental health services.
-One detainee declined services.
-The auditor review 41 resident screening files and referral were documented on all detainees that claim prior victimization.
-115.81 (b): Any detainee who reports during initial PREA screening or in follow-up screenings he has previously perpetrated sexual abuse in an institutional setting or in the community will offered a follow meeting with medical or mental health within 14 days of the screening.
-There was no detainee that claims he perpetrated a sexual abuse.
-115.81 (d): Information related to sexual victimization or abusiveness in an institutional setting is limited only to medical and mental health practitioners and other employees as necessary to inform treatment plans, security and management decisions or otherwise federal, state or local law.
+At the time of the audit, there were three (3) detainees that claimed prior victimization.
+The auditor reviewed 18 resident screening files and referral were documented on all detainees that claim prior victimization or were considered to be at risk of victimization.

+115.81 (b): Any detainee who reports during initial PREA screening or in follow-up screenings he has previously perpetrated sexual abuse in an institutional setting or in the community will be offered a follow meeting with medical or mental health within 14 days of the screening.
+There were two detainees that claimed or had documentation in their intake packet that they perpetrated a sexual abuse.
+Both were offered to be interviewed by mental health practitioner, however both declined.

+115.81 (d): Information related to sexual victimization or abusiveness in an institutional setting is limited only to medical and mental health practitioners and other employees as necessary to inform treatment plans, security, and management decisions or otherwise federal, state or local law.

 115.81 (e): Medical and mental health providers obtain consent from detainees before reporting information about prior sexual victimization that did not occur in an institutional setting unless the victimization occurred when the detainee was a minor.
 Based on interview with medical provider that coordinates for mental health services detainees who report prior sexual victimization and those who disclose previously perpetrating sexual abuse are being referred for evaluation and consent forms or refusals are being obtained.

+The Mental Health provider indicated that he makes himself available when new intakes arrive at the facility and tries to see each of the new intakes.
+He indicated that if any resident claims prior victimization or are considered at risk by the screeners, she sees them when they arrive and speaks with them in private and offers follow up meeting the same or following day.